 Webinars & Tutor Support

 The tutorial webinars are held at the start of each module and are designed to guide and support you throughout the module.
 These webinars lay out the module for you and the content you will cover.
-The assessment and expectations for successful completion are covered in detail as is where and how to access the information on the LMU Weblearn platform.
+The assessment and expectations for successful completion are covered in detail as is where and how to access the information on ePortobello.
 You will be encouraged to connect with fellow students and have the opportunity to create your study network for the duration of your learning journey.

 You can email your tutor at any stage during the module to ask a simple query or submit a draft of your assessment.
 Our programme management team are always available to offer you telephone and email support and if you need to, you can arrange to meet them for further one to one guidance.
 For more information about our team, click here.
 Many of our past graduates have found it is the opportunity to ask a simple question, seek direction and submit a draft of their assessment that supported them most to successful completion.
 This level of one to one support is unique to blended learning and is a particular benefit to choosing this mode of study.
-Portobello Institute has invested in a team of programme managers and tutors who are experienced early years practitioners as well as qualified and knowledgable educators.
+Portobello Institute has invested in a team of programme managers and tutors who are experienced early years practitioners as well as qualified and knowledgeable educators.
 They are available to assist you at every stage of this programme.

-Online Learning Portal – Weblearn
+Online Learning Portal – ePortobello

 How will I be assessed?

 Assessments for this degree are not exam based.
 Instead the assessments vary from practice based assignments to lessons plans.
 We encourage you to reflect on your knowledge gain with a number of assignments designed to explore your learning journey.
 All of these methods are seeking to support you to combine theory with scenario based learning and how to practically implement these methods into your every day practice.